How to Make a Simple Budget Easily in 5 Steps!

 Whatever you decide on, make sure it’s something you will keep up with and access often (here is an excel budget template).

-Here are some of the top budgeting apps for 2017:
+Here are some of the top budgeting apps:

 - Mint Budgeting App

 And many more!
 Look through these apps up and see if one of them works for you.
 Having your budget on your phone will make it A LOT easier to not forget about it!

 - Your budgeted amount; and

 - Your actual amount spent (if you are using a budget app, make sure that this is available).

 These categories will allow you to input your planned income, keep track of differences, and adjust for any fluctuations or irregular expenses.
 It is so important to keep these things recorded!

 For example, during the winter a lot of time our heating bill goes up!
 If I record how much it went up one year, I can look back at my budget from the last year and make a good guess as to how much I should budget for heat!